CoderTristan/Ideas/README.md

 job search with good search and possible added jobs

+questions all on one page with search and answers sorted by quality with reputations and top answer

 wiki page picked from headline input

 input time difficulty in/outdoor theme and ai generates idea and timer can be pressed